jrock2004/cra-template-a11y/template/README.md

 Same as yarn start but this will make it open the app in your firefox browser.

-### `yarn server`
+### `yarn generate`

-This is a mini express mock server so you can mock some API calls to build your site
+Allows you to generate things like components css modules, tests and such

 ### `yarn test`